How We Got Here

 PhotoMed’s team began developing its then experimental therapy in 2000.
 Testing in clinics and studies focused on finding who might benefit and how quickly.
 The studies welcomed people unexpected to improve.
 Many improved!
 Skip to examples.

-The recorded rapid physiological responses were not predicted in textbooks on pain and neuroscience.
-PhotoMed’s skeptical team recorded events in real-time in the hope of finding an error while improving PhotoMed’s therapy.
-The team added modules to the evolving Rapid Discovery System™ to capture progress of multiple impairments in the same person.
+Recordings of physiological responses puzzled our team because the responses were not predicted in textbooks on pain and neuroscience.
+PhotoMed’s skeptical team continued to accumulate and examine the real-time recordings in the hope of finding an error while improving PhotoMed’s therapy.
+The team added modules to the evolving Rapid Discovery System™ to document progress of multiple impairments in the same person.

 People who experienced profoundly cold fingers and toes demonstrated that their limbs could rapidly return toward normal within a few minutes.
 Warming responses had been observed, although rarely, for decades using red and IR wavelengths.